 How to Research a Proposed Coal Plant

 For citizen journalists and activists researching a proposed coal plant, Valley Watch, an Indiana citizen group working on energy issues, prepared a step-by-step guide entitled "So You Have a New Power Plant Proposed."
-The guide consists of a series of questions, each addressing a different aspect of power plant development.
+The guide consisted of a series of questions, each addressing a different aspect of power plant development.
 This article is based on that guide and has been modified for country specific issues.

 - What is the proposed capacity of the plant?
 Is it needed to supply their “regulated” customers?